gmazoyer/looking-glass/docs/our_users.md

-# Companies using this project.
+# Companies and individuals using this project.

 The following companies and organizations trust this looking glass to expose a small view of their networks.